UKVI temporary guidance during COVID-19 – what this means for you

 If your next visa application would cause you to go over your time limit, you should contact International Student Support for advice.

-You will only be considered to be outside of term-time if all study on your course has been suspended.
+Other than the vacation periods outlined by our Working in the UK on a Student visa page, you will only be considered to be outside of term-time if all study on your course has been suspended.
 If you are unsure about this, please:

 If you have a Student or Tier 4 visa which allows you to do some work (i.e 10 or 20 hours per week in term time) and if you are employed by an NHS trust within any of the professions listed below, you will not be restricted to 20 hours work per week during term time and you may work without limit on the number of hours: